 There are three main ways to gather Clay in Stardew Valley.
 Firstly, you can use your Hoe to gather Clay from artifact spots, pictured above, which will net you 1 – 2 pieces of Clay, although you are not guaranteed to get it every time.
 Secondly, you can use your Hoe to clear dirt on your farm – when clearing this dirt you will sometimes get a piece or two of Clay.
 This also works on the beach, though again you’ll not always find Clay this way.

-The third route to finding Clay, is to descend within the mines.
+The third route to finding Clay, is to descend within the mines and mine rocks on your journey.
 Whilst mining for rocks on your journey down, you will sometimes collect Geodes, which can then be given to the Blacksmith who will open them for a small fee (25g).
 This method is also quite random, however it’s worth doing when you return from the mines, because you’ll likely find plenty of additional useful items in the process.
 It’s also worth noting that breaking rocks on your farm can also net you some of these Geodes.

 Categories: Stardew Valley